Jocebc/BellaBeat-Analysis-/README.md

 # Ask

-Buisness Task-analyze smart device usage data in order to gain insight into how consumers use FitBit devices.
+Buisness Task-Analyze FitBit fitness tracker data to gain insights into how consumers are using the FitBit app and discover trends for Bellabeat marketing strategy.

 Primary Stakeholders- Urška Sršen and Sando Mur